-- Function specifiers shall be used only in the An inline specifier shall only appear in a declaration at file scope.
-If the inline specifier appears in any declaration of an identifier for a function with external linkage, it shall also appear in the file scope declaration that is met first. - An inline definition of a function with external linkage shall not contain a definition of a modifiable object with static or thread storage duration, and shall not contain a reference to an identifier with internal linkage. - In a hosted environment, no function specifier (s) inline specifier shall appear in a declaration of main. - If the declaration declares an object that is const but not volatile qualified, a constexpr specifier is implied and all constraints apply.
+Function specifiers shall be used only in the declaration of an identifier for a function.
+If the inline specifier appears in any declaration of an identifier with external linkage, it shall also appear in the file scope declaration that is met first.

+- 2 An inline definition of a function with external linkage shall not contain a definition of a modifiable object with static or thread storage duration, and shall not contain a reference to an identifier with internal linkage. - 3 In a hosted environment, no function specifier (s) inline specifier shall appear in a declaration of - 4 If the declaration declares an object that is const but not volatile qualified, a constexpr specifier is implied and all constraints apply.